-Alpha lipoic acid is naturally present in many foods.
-Animal tissue, especially organ meats like the liver, kidneys, and heart, contains the largest amounts of this nutrient.
-To a lesser degree, alpha lipoic acid is found in vegetables such as broccoli, spinach, tomatoes, flaxseed oil, chia seeds and walnuts.[2, 3]
+Alpha-lipoic acid is naturally present in many foods.
+While animal tissue, especially organ meats like the kidneys, liver, and heart, contain a lot of this nutrient, there are also plant-based sources, including vegetables such as broccoli, spinach, tomatoes, flaxseed oil, chia seeds, and walnuts.[2, 3]

 Nutritional & Therapeutic Supplements

 If your body doesn't produce enough ALA or you don't get enough in your diet, which is especially true in Western culture where people consume processed foods and are exposed to environmental toxins, a nutritional supplement that contains ALA can help.
 Supplemental servings of ALA typically range from 50 to 600 mg, which is up to 1000 times more than naturally occurs in food.[1, 3] Most supplements contain 50-50 combinations of the mirror image isomers, while the highest quality supplements only contain pure R-LA.
 Studies show that the body absorbs ALA best on an empty stomach.

 What Are the Top Benefits of Alpha-Lipoic Acid?